Market Abuse

 Market abuse is a broad term for unlawful activities that disrupt the integrity of financial markets and disadvantage investors.
 It primarily includes insider trading, unlawful disclosure of inside information, and market manipulation techniques like spoofing or layering.

 Market abuse refers to circumstances where financial market investors have been unreasonably disadvantaged, directly or indirectly, by others who have used information that is not publicly available or have distorted the price-setting mechanism of financial instruments.
 It is a criminal offense in most jurisdictions because it erodes public confidence in the financial system.
 If investors believe the game is rigged, liquidity dries up, and the cost of capital for businesses rises.
+This loss of trust can have systemic implications, as a market seen as "abusive" will struggle to attract long-term investment, ultimately harming the broader economy.
 The concept is generally divided into unlawful behavior regarding information (insider dealing) and unlawful behavior regarding market signals (market manipulation).
 Regulators like the Securities and Exchange Commission (SEC) in the US and the Financial Conduct Authority (FCA) in the UK enforce strict rules to prevent these practices.
 The goal is to ensure a "level playing field" where all participants have equal access to information and prices reflect genuine supply and demand.
 Market abuse regulations apply not just to equities, but also to bonds, derivatives, and increasingly, crypto assets.
+As financial markets become more digital and global, the definition of abuse continues to evolve to cover new technologies and trading venues.
+Beyond the legal definitions, market abuse is an ethical failure that undermines the very foundation of capitalism.
+Markets only function effectively when they are seen as fair and transparent.
+When individuals or institutions use their power or privileged access to exploit others, they are not just breaking the law; they are sabotaging the mechanism of efficient capital allocation.
+For this reason, market abuse is treated with extreme severity by courts and regulators worldwide, often resulting in penalties that can end a professional career or lead to significant jail time.
+Understanding these rules is not just about staying out of trouble; it is about protecting the integrity of the entire financial ecosystem.

 Key Takeaways